ausmith/tf-base/README.md

 ## Troubleshooting

-Error message: `provider.aws: no suitable version installed`
+Error message: `provider.XXX: no suitable version installed`

-You are missing the required aws provider. `terraform init` will ensure you have it downloaded.
-You can safely drop `tf-validate` from `test-plan` and run `make test-plan` to get it downloaded (be sure to add the validate step back afterwards).
+The terraform provider has not been downloaded yet.
+To fix this, run `make tf-init` to skip the validation step and ensure correct version of the providers has been downloaded locally.